Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 I got away without knowing about this Trait for seven years so, so I don't think you need to know about it, but this trait is used in every single Rust program that you write even the pre-built Hello World template that cargo provides in a new binary project.

-This thing had been hiding in plain sight from me that whole time, and it blew my mind when I found it.
+This thing had been hiding from me in plain sight this whole time, and it blew my mind when I found it.

 If you've worked with other programming languages, you might be aware of "exit codes" or "exit status'"